How to Improve IP Reputation: 7 Tips for Ensuring Your Emails Hit the Inbox

 Avoid words like “free,” “guaranteed,” “win,” or anything that sounds too good to be true in your subject lines and email content.
 If you’re someone who regularly sifts through both spam and valuable emails, you know what I’m talking about.

-This isn’t just about keeping a positive IP reputation—it’s also good for your business overall.
+This isn’t just about keeping a good IP reputation- it’s also good for your business overall.
 Keep your subject lines honest and clear.
 ALL CAPS or a bunch of exclamation points!!! will send trust right out the window.

 7. Regularly Check Blacklists

-Landing your IP on a blacklist is like getting banned from the email game—it can severely hurt your deliverability.
+Landing your IP on an email blacklists is like getting banned from the email game- it can severely hurt your deliverability.
 Blacklists like Spamhaus track malicious IP addresses known for spamming, and if yours makes it onto the list, your emails won’t make it to the inbox.

 But if you do end up blacklisted, don’t panic.
 Sometimes, you can fix it!
 Start by scrubbing your email list, tightening up your sending practices, and then requesting removal from the blacklist once you’ve sorted things out.